Melanie Rush

 Peer Mentor Co-coordinator, 2023-2024

-I am a third-year student studying 20th-century U.S. My research revolves around U.S. and South American countries’ relations in the 1960s and 1970s, and I am also interested in women’s history.
+I am a PhD candidate studying U.S. history.
+My research revolves around U.S. and Brazil relations in the 1960s and 1970s focusing on energy issues.
+I am also interested in women’s history.
+I have taught US history at Queens College and currently I teach US foreign policy in Latin America at John Jay College.
 I am an international student living in NYC since 2020.
-If you have questions about the program, living in NYC, the experiences of an international student in the U.S., the joys and challenges of the first year, or just want to chat, feel free to reach out at gpereiracaminha@gradcenter.cuny.edu.
+If you have questions about the program, living in NYC, the experiences of an international student in the U.S., the joys and challenges of the first year, or just want to chat, feel free to reach out at [email protected].
 I’ll be happy to meet you in person or via Zoom.

 Robert Cleary